Report an accessibility problem

 Career opportunities

-Students who complete this minor acquire valuable skills in health care that, along with those developed in their major, can be implemented in a variety of career settings.
+Students who complete this minor acquire valuable skills in health care that can be implemented in a variety of career settings.
 Some career opportunities include project coordination, marketing, sales and research.

 Contact information